Research Assoc. Professor

 Currently, Dr. Shuman is primarily working on large iceberg calving events from Antarctica in collaboration with other researchers at NASA GSFC and abroad.
 He is also contributing to outreach events on changes to Antarctic ice shelves and glaciers.
 Additional research on mountain glacier losses in the tropics is ongoing.
 Previously, he has authored or co-authored research papers on ice elevation changes and glacier mass losses using altimetry in combination with other remote sensing in the Antarctica Peninsula, on the accuracy of the first ICESat mission's data over Antarctica's large subglacial lakes.
 He has also worked on composite temperature records derived from automatic weather stations (AWS), passive microwave data from SMMR and SSM/I and IR data from AVHRR satellite sensors.
 In addition, Dr. Shuman has successfully matched those records through stratigraphic correlation with stable isotope temperature proxy profiles in shallow snow layers.
 He has worked extensively in Greenland (7 deployments) and Antarctica (6 field deployments plus more recent Operation Ice Bridge flights from Punta Arenas, Chile to Antarctica).
 He began his cryospheric career helping to date the 3054 m long Greenland Ice Sheet Project 2's (GISP2) deep ice core in 1992.
-He was the longest serving member of the Polar DAAC Advisory Group (PoDAG) and also served on the Center for Remote Sensing of Ice Sheets (CReSIS) advisory board and is also on the Executive Committee of the Cryosphere Sciences Section (was Focus Group) of American Geophysical Union. https://cryosphere.agu.org/leadership/
+He was the longest serving member of the Polar DAAC Advisory Group (PoDAG) and also served on the Center for Remote Sensing of Ice Sheets (CReSIS) advisory board and is still serving on the Executive Committee of the Cryosphere Sciences Section (was Focus Group) of American Geophysical Union. https://cryosphere.agu.org/leadership/